 (H) Red cards - ditto (two yellows will count as two yellows and one red).

-As usual, all predictions will be for the normal time match stats as provided by BBC Sport online, extra-time or penalties will not count.
-The only questions you can't match exactly on are (A) and (TB), so whilst there is no other advantage to predicting first, predicting last may mean having to change one or both of those predictions.
-Assuming I have time, I will warn anyone of this situation, but if you send your predictions too close to kick-off, I really can't guarantee I will be able to respond in time.
+All predictions will be for the normal time match, extra-time or penalties will not count.
+The only questions you can't match exactly on are (A), (B) and (TB), so whilst there is no other advantage to predicting first, predicting last may mean having to change one or more of those predictions.

 |U'sual Champions League - Semi-finals|